 Voyage Context Protocol (VCP)™

-VCP is a domain protocol and maritime cognitive architecture™ for managing maritime GIS inside an AI workflow.
-It brings route geometry, geospatial overlays, and nautical context into a structured voyage representation that Generative AI can interpret and use to solve operational problems with spatial and temporal fidelity.
+VCP is a domain protocol and maritime cognitive architecture for managing maritime GIS within an AI workflow.
+VCP brings route geometry, geospatial overlays, and nautical context into a structured voyage representation that a language model can interpret and use to solve operational problems with spatial and temporal fidelity.

 • Maritime GIS as first-class context: routes, waypoints, overlays, constraints, and spatial signals